ichimal/cl-case-control/README.md

 * *[Function]* `case-sensitive-package-p`

-  Returns *true* if the given package (compiler and/or interpreter) supports case-sensitiveness, otherwise, returns *false*.
+  Returns *true* if the given package supports case-sensitiveness, otherwise, returns *false*.

   Current `*package*` is used when an package parameter is ommited.